ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 - Any integrity or conduct rules that may disqualify a Roster from a Direct VRS Invite.

+4.4 **Verifiability of Date of Publication**

+- Any published information must be published on a platform that does not allow modification of past posts (e.g., X.com), preserves version history (e.g., Github.com), or it must be preserved on an independent archiving platform (e.g., Internet Archive's Wayback Machine).

 ### 5. Competition / Integrity.